HumanTree92/esx_advancedgarage/README.md

 * It is Possible to Duplicate Vehicles but do note that if said Person Duplicates a Vehicle & takes 1 of them & sell thems the other one is useless & can NOT be stored or sold.
 * When buying an Apartment or Private House in order for the Garage to show you MUST relog from the SERVER & come back.
 If you buy an apartment & it doesn't show up make sure you relog.
 * Doesn't work well when using the Car Dealer Job.
-* When storing a vehicle that you don't own the vehicle still disappears but isn't put in the garage.
-This will be FIXED!!!

 # WIP:
-* Only able to store vehicles that you own
 * Any other stuff that is needed...

 # How to Use: